dcunited001/dcunited001.github.io/_drafts/peace-power-prosperity-and-other-21st-century-paradoxes.md

 Centralizing and utilizing educational resources to accelerate K12 education, while maintaining the ability to experiment

+- a la "Lean Startup"
+- THE GOAL IS CONTINUOUS INTEGRATION FOR EDUCATION PROCESSES
+  - with a focus on the appropriate organizational structure for flexibility in logistics
+  - a more decentralized approach is needed

 ### a few ideas from Prince Ea's video on Einstein's near fate as a fish